Shagshag/prestashop-documentation/GroupReductionCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\GroupReduction.php line 46
+* This property is defined in [classes/GroupReduction.php line 46](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/GroupReduction.php#46)

 Methods